 Around 70% of Campers agreed, so in our case, our new value was a welcomed success.
 For the most part, Campers felt that Amplify others captured behaviors important to us that were missing from our existing values.

-We're currently running Amplify Others values in action sessions to explore deeper and gather stories.
-We’ll use these stories to help others understand what this value means, how it's relevant, and what is needed in terms of mutuality.
+We then ran Amplify Others values in action sessions to explore deeper and gather stories.
+We used these stories to help others understand what this value means, how it's relevant, and what is needed regarding mutuality.

-After this process, we were set up to include our fourth value more formally in the steps we are taking to keep our values alive - which you'll hear more about next week!
+After this process, we were set up to include our fourth value more formally in the steps we take to keep our values alive – which you'll hear more about next week!